OneLightKim/projects/README.md

-# projects

-1. Analysis of mushroom data using various analysis tools
-2. Python, aduino, android code using image machine learning for smart airpurifier
-3. make Dashboard by django to visualize 'analysis of driving record of BMW i3 hatchback"
-4. Web xlsx, hwpx, pptx, pdf File Viewer running by django
+# Analysis of driving records

+Through the django framework, dashboards were provided to users on the web.

+The composition is divided into three pages and consists of
+- a driving record selection screen,
+- a time series graph of major factors for the driving record,
+- a screen with a statement summarizing the user's driving record and providing problems with fuel efficiency degradation